NakulLimbani/Skill_Radar/README.md

 # Sensai: Skill Radar - Evidence-Driven Hiring Dashboard

 🔍 Context
-Recruiters need to make confident and quick hiring decisions, but raw test scores often fail to provide a complete picture of a candidate's abilities.
-Sensai's "Skill Radar" is a visual, evidence-driven dashboard designed to compress hours of resume reading into minutes.
-It allows hiring teams to see the detailed evidence behind every skill, providing a deeper understanding of a candidate's proficiency.
+Recruiters need to make quick and confident hiring decisions, but raw test scores often fail to capture the complete picture of a candidate's abilities.
+That's where Sensai's Skill Radar comes in — a visual, evidence-driven dashboard designed to compress hours of resume reading into just minutes.

-🎯 Mission
-Sensai's Skill Radar Dashboard automatically translates candidate assessment data into an interactive radar chart.
-Recruiters can click on any skill (e.g., SQL, Data Structures) to reveal the underlying evidence.
-This evidence includes code snippets, test run histories, error-fix timelines, peer-review comments, and performance trends over multiple attempts.
+With Skill Radar, hiring teams gain immediate access to detailed evidence behind every skill, offering a deeper understanding of a candidate's proficiency.

-⚙️ Key Features
+✨ Key Features
+🔍 Evidence-Driven Drill-downs
-Evidence-Driven Drill-downs: One-click access to specific artifacts (commits, rationales, replays) that justify each skill score.
+One-click access to specific artifacts:
+Code snippets, test run histories, error-fix timelines, peer reviews, and performance trends.

+Instant visibility into what justifies each skill score.

+📊 Signal Density
-Signal Density: Combines multiple metrics (accuracy, efficiency, and iteration quality) into a single, normalized score per skill.
+Combines accuracy, efficiency, and iteration quality into a single, normalized score per skill.

+See at a glance how a candidate measures up in critical areas!

+⚡ Recruiter Efficiency
-Recruiter Efficiency: The full candidate profile loads in under 5 seconds, and a PDF one-pager can be exported with a single click.
+The full candidate profile loads in under 5 seconds.

-Evidence Integrity: Automatically flags potential plagiarism or over-reliance on AI, with the option for reviewers to override with notes.
+Export a PDF one-pager with all the candidate's insights and scores in just one click.

+🔒 Evidence Integrity
+Plagiarism and AI overuse detection flags.

+Reviewers can override these flags and leave notes, providing more context.

+🌙 Accessibility
+Dark-mode ready for late-night hiring.

-Accessibility: Designed with dark-mode readiness, keyboard navigation, and WCAG-AA compliant PDF templates.
+Keyboard navigation and WCAG-AA compliant PDF templates for an inclusive experience.

+🚀 The Sensai Advantage
+Get immediate insights into candidate performance without the clutter.

+Make informed decisions based on detailed evidence and normalized skill scores.

+Boost your recruitment speed and accuracy while ensuring integrity.

 ***Skill Radar Landing Page***